Telecominfraproject/oopt-gnpy/docs/json.rst

 SpectralInformation
 ~~~~~~~~~~~~~~~~~~~

-The user can only modify the value of existing parameters.
+GNPy requires a description of all channels that are propagated through the network.
-It defines a spectrum of N identical carriers.
+Flexgrid channel partitioning is available since the 2.7 release via the extra ``--spectrum`` option.
-While the code libraries allow for different carriers and power levels, the current user parametrization only allows one carrier type and one power/channel definition.
+If flexgrid is not used, the propagated spectrum is set via the ``SpectralInformation`` construct which defines a spectrum of N identical carriers:

 +----------------------+-----------+-------------------------------------------+
 | field                |   type    | description                               |